 The system starts always from one of two partitions until a software update will be performed or the boot sequence will fail from this partition for 3 times in a row.
-In case of a failure boot process will automatically switch to alternate partition and load software image from there.
+In case of a failure during boot the process will automatically switch to the alternate partition and load the software image stored there.